mahuntington/angular-notes/nesting.md

 1. Describe nested routes
 1. Create components for two sub sections
 1. Move the appropriate HTML to each sub section component
+1. Create a router just for the sub sections

 ## Describe nested routes